LBW Trust

 What are you most proud of having achieved?

 I think finishing school, going to university and doing well in my career is something I'm most proud of because my parents sacrificed a lot.
 So being able to give back to them in that regard, it's a big achievement and that's probably what I'm most proud of.
 I'm taking that knowledge to work in the project space that I do, where I give back to the community.
-I take that education and contribute to the LBW Trust.
-I've now got an 18 month old son, and I like to think that my husband and I can instil the love of learning in him, as our parents did with us, and one day explain to him his grandparent's sacrifices for their future family.
-He already loves books.
-The minute you start reading a book he'll drop whatever he's doing to come and sit with you and listen - it’s gorgeous!
+I take that education and contribute to The LBW Trust.

 Do you have a favourite event in the LBW Trust calendar?

 National Backyard Cricket’s up there now, because it's an event that's very inclusive for families and the community, and it's not expensive.
-It’s an event that you can host in your own backyard, or you can go to a park.
-You know, it's really adaptable and it’s becoming a favourite event of mine.
+It’s an event that you can host in your backyard, or you can go to a park.
+You know, it's adaptable and it’s becoming a favourite event of mine.

-Thanks for your time Dee!
+Thanks for your time, Dee!